AntonioBerna/roma/README.md

 By the way, if for project number `x` I modified the `Makefile` to optimize something, then I have to copy and paste for all the other projects, generating lots of uncontrolled `Makefiles`.

-It is for this very reason that I came up with the idea of ​​creating `roma`, an all-in-one software written in `Python` that allows me to compile the `C` (or `Assembly` and `C++`) code.
+It is for this very reason that I came up with the idea of ​​creating `roma`, an all-in-one software written in `Rust` that allows me to compile the `C` (or `Assembly` and `C++`) code.

-As will become clearer later, it is possible to compile the examples in the `examples` directory arranged as follows:
+As will become clearer later, it is possible to compile the examples in the `examples/` directory arranged as follows:

 ```
 .